 They believed that his appearance vindicated all he had said before his death.

-They believed that he was the fulfillment of all that was written in the books of the law and the prophets had been talking about for centuries.
+They believed that he was the fulfilment of all that was written in the books of the law and the prophets had been talking about for centuries.

 His death took on a new meaning.
 They believed that, as Paul writes, Jesus died for our sins.